 - The Academy reserves the right to suspend or dismiss any member for inappropriate behaviour or any action that may bring the club into disrepute.
 This is also applicable to parents and guardians

 - All parents/guardians of members when signing the registration & participation form must make it clear that they agree or not to photographs being taken from time to time, whether directly or indirectly at such events that the club holds.
 These photographs may be used at the Academy’s discretion for promoting the Academy

-- The appropriate annual membership fee must be paid from the 1st of September of each year (by 30th Sept) to remain a member of the Academy, and Scottish Gymnastics.
+- The appropriate annual membership fee must be paid from the 1st of August of each year to remain a member of the Academy, and Scottish Gymnastics.
 All members must have SG/BG membership.
 Any member’s fees or Scottish Gymnastics membership which are not paid when due may be deemed as not being a member of the Academy

-- Monthly subscription fees must be paid by the 5th of each month.
+- Monthly subscription fees must be paid by the 7th of each month.
 The subscription payment is continuous for each block, irrespective of illness, injury or holidays (excluding serious illness/injury) and are non-refundable.
-Failure to pay club fees by the 7th of the month will result in a £5 levy being charged for late payment.
+Failure to pay Academy fees by the 7th of the month will result in a £5 levy being charged for late payment.